brimdata/zed/zng/docs/spec.md

 ### 4.1 Control Messages

-TZNG control messages have one of four forms defined below.
+TZNG control messages have one of three forms defined below.

 Any line beginning with `#` that does not conform with the syntax described here is an error.